-Waldenström’s macroglobulinemia is a type of non-Hodgkin lymphoma (NHL) that affects small lymphocytes (white blood cells).
+Waldenstrom’s macroglobulinemia is a type of non-Hodgkin lymphoma (NHL) that affects small lymphocytes, which are white blood cells.

 About lymphoma and the lymph system

 The lymphatic system is made up of thin tubes that branch out to all parts of the body and helps fight infection.
 The lymphatic system carries lymph, a colorless fluid containing lymphocytes.
 Lymphocytes fight germs in the body.
-B-lymphocytes (also called B-cells) make antibodies, and T-lymphocytes (also called T-cells) destroy viruses and foreign cells and regulate the B-cells to make antibodies.
+B-lymphocytes, also called B cells, make antibodies to fight bacteria.
+T-lymphocytes, or T cells, kill viruses and foreign cells and trigger the B cells to make antibodies.